beeva-arturomartinez/beeva-best-practices/backend/nodejs/README.md

     done();
 });
 ```
-- Another good practices is to use a restore() functions before finish test:
+- Another good practices is to use a "restore()" functions before finish test:
 ```javascript
 stub.restore();
 ```